-ESG (Environmental, Social, and Governance) is becoming a priority for businesses that want to identify risks and growth opportunities in the face of increasingly dire climate change news.
+In the face of increasingly dire climate change news, ESG (Environmental, Social, and Governance) is becoming a priority for businesses that want to identify risks and growth opportunities to address upcoming challenges.

 ESG-focused regulators, investors, as well as employees and customers, are all looking for a response from businesses.
 While much attention will be on what high-level solutions must be undertaken by governments and large corporations, here are 3 practical actions even small businesses can take to address climate change, impact ESG, and help them prepare for a changing tomorrow, while guarding their bottom lines today.

 For the first time, the 2021 IPCC report put a focus on methane.

 When we think of climate change, we think of carbon dioxide.
 But methane (CH4) can hold 100 times more heat than carbon dioxide (CO2), and it stays in the atmosphere for only about a decade, versus carbon dioxide, which can remain for centuries.

 This means that “cutting methane is the single biggest and fastest strategy for slowing down warming,” said IPCC report reviewer Durwood Zaelke, president of the Institute for Governance and Sustainable Development in Washington, D.C.

 “Because it doesn’t last very long in the atmosphere, once we start reducing the emissions, you can really see the atmospheric concentration goes down… and that is very different from carbon dioxide,” Tianyi Sun, climate scientist at the Environmental Defense Fund, told WIRED magazine.